djsperka/vsg-progs/AlertRig/src/fixstim/README.txt

 6, 7, 8 as the trials advance.

+How to specify sequences

+The Contrast Reversing Grating Stimulus and the Full Field Flash stimulus each rely on a sequence.
+By default the full msequence is used, but you can specify another sequence with the -e argument.
+It has two forms:

+-e 01...
+-e f=filename.txt

+In the first form, the sequence is an ASCII string.
+The elements of the string must be compatible with the stimulus you specify.
+In the case of the full field flash stimulus, the elements of the sequence must match the number of colors specified.
+In other words, if your -L argument specifies 3 colors, then your sequence must only consist of the characters '0', '1', and '2'.

+For both of these stimuli, the -e argument is optional.
+Fixstim will use the msequence if no other sequence is specified.

 Contrast Reversing Grating Stimulus

 To specify a contrast reversing grating stimulus, first give a grating